frob/frob.github.com/_posts/2015-09-10-add-some-style-to-your-javascript-log.md

 ### Results across browsers

 In the console.
-From the screen shots below you will see that this works will all modern browsers (although, I don't have direct access to a PC with IE or Edge at the moment, but I will assume they work too).
+From the screen shots below you will see that this works will all modern browsers (although, I don't have direct access to a PC with IE or <del>Edge</del> at the moment, <del>but I will assume they work too</del>).

 **Chrome**